jeevitha-priya/notes/README.md

 Ensure your frontend is running on port 3000.

-Open your browser and visit http://localhost:3000.
+Open your browser and visit(Output) http://localhost:3000.

 Enter a title and body to add a new note.